 - Participate on the Acute Pain Service ward rounds at Christchurch Hospital and in the activities of the Pain Management Centre

 - Rotate though the Intensive Care Unit as well.

-The Department attracts Final Year medical students from around the world on their electives.
+The discipline attracts Final Year medical students from around the world on their electives.

 Postgraduate Teaching - Medical Graduates